.

 - Multiple multimillion-dollar verdicts and settlements

-- Renowned for success among peers, professional experts, and past clients
+- Renowned for success among peers, professional experts and past clients

 Discuss How We Can Help With Legal Malpractice – Free Consultations

 Again, Ohio has a one-year statute of limitations on legal malpractice claims.
 Due to the time-sensitive nature of these cases, you should consult our attorneys as soon as you can.
 We handle legal malpractice cases on a contingency fee basis.
 That means, if we do not recover compensation for your damages, we do not collect a fee from you.
-To schedule a free, confidential consultation, please call us toll-free at 855-445-6266 or send us an email.